ddanilyuk/KPIHubServer/README.md

 - `StudySheetLessonsParser`

-    Parse grades of a Specific Subject
+    Parse marks from a specific subject table